ANUSF/OpenID-Client-Engine/README.md

     rails new oid-test

-2) Add these lines to Gemfile:
+2) Add these lines to your Gemfile:

     gem 'devise'
     gem 'devise_openid_authenticatable'